-This is my guide to what to see and do in Broome.
-Here’s how to best use your time no matter how many days you have to explore this part of the Kimberley.
+This is my guide to what to see and do in Broome, no matter how many days you have to explore this part of the Kimberley.

-This post was updated in August 2020 to reflect changes due to the ongoing COVID-19 pandemic.
+This post was updated in August 2020 and March 2021 to reflect changes due to the ongoing COVID-19 pandemic.
 Hours of operations and scope of services will continue to evolve at many businesses, so always check with the operator directly in advance.

 With only a 2.5 hour flight from Perth, Broome is a favourite winter getaway for many West Aussies.
 With average temperatures in July to September in the low 30s, little to no chance of rain and less chance of food poisoning (I’m looking at you Bali), the Kimberley town is popular for a reason.